talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="getCampaignByAttributes"></a>
 # **getCampaignByAttributes**
-> InlineResponse2002 getCampaignByAttributes(applicationId, body, pageSize, skip, sort, campaignState)
+> InlineResponse2002 getCampaignByAttributes(applicationId, campaignSearch, pageSize, skip, sort, campaignState)

-Get a list of all campaigns that match the given attributes
+List campaigns that match the given attributes

 Gets a list of all the campaigns that exactly match a set of attributes.